Jazz Chisholm Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.5 K/9, the sixth-best in MLB.
+- The pitching staff for the Cubs has a collective 9.4 K/9, the eighth-best in MLB.

-- The Cubs have the fourth-ranked team ERA among all league pitching staffs (3.35).
+- The Cubs have the fourth-ranked team ERA among all MLB pitching staffs (3.35).

-- Cubs pitchers combine to surrender 23 home runs (one per game), the sixth-fewest in the league.
+- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- Stroman gets the start for the Cubs, his sixth of the season.
-He is 2-2 with a 2.17 ERA and 30 strikeouts in 29 2/3 innings pitched.
+- Kilian takes the mound for his first start of the season for the Cubs.

-- The righty's last appearance was on Sunday against the Los Angeles Dodgers, when he threw five innings, surrendering five earned runs while giving up six hits.
+- The 25-year-old righty makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.